tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/购买指南/计费概述_intl_en.md

-TencentDB for MySQL supports separate billing for memory and disks to provide you with more flexible options.
+TencentDB for MySQL supports separate billing for memory and disks to provide users with more flexible options.

-Instance price formula: instance price = memory fees + storage space fees
+Instance price formula: Instance price = Memory fee + Storage fee

-## Instance Specification (Memory Capacity) Pricing
+## Pricing for Instance Specification (Memory)
 >?
 The monthly subscription mode is currently in beta.
 Prices published here are for reference only.
 Refer to your bills for final prices.
 To use this billing option, please [contact sales](https://intl.cloud.tencent.com/contact-sales).
 >
 ### Monthly subscription pricing